animaegawa/animaegawa.github.io/index.md

 I am a PhD student in mathematics based in Tokyo, working on homotopy theory.

 ### Education
 - *2023 - Present*, **Ph.D.
-Student in Mathematics**, Graduate School of Mathematical Sciences, The University of Tokyo
+Student**, Graduate School of Mathematical Sciences, The University of Tokyo
   Supervisor: Shane Kelly
   Research in homotopy theory, ∞-categories, and six-functor formalism.

-- *2021 - 2023*, **M.Sc. in Mathematics**, Graduate School of Mathematical Sciences, The University of Tokyo
+- *2021 - 2023*, **M.Sc.**, Graduate School of Mathematical Sciences, The University of Tokyo
   Supervisor: Mikio Furuta

-- *2017 - 2021*, **B.Sc. in Mathematics**, Department of Mathematics, Waseda University
+- *2017 - 2021*, **B.Sc. in Mathematics**, Department of Mathematics, School of Fundamental Science and Engineering, Waseda University

 ---